mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 Inside the dissector function, we start by checking the length of the buffer and then returning if it's empty.

-As mentioned, the `pinfo` object contains the columns in the packet list.
+As mentioned before, the `pinfo` object contains the columns in the packet list.
 We can use it to set the protocol name when we receive a packet of MongoDB type.
 On the script's first line we set the name of the protocol to be "MongoDB" (by passing the name to the constructor).
 We set the protocol column name here